UR-DataScience/electric-book/book/text/chapter_06.md

 > called function, executes the function codes, stores the return value
 > of the function, and then jumps back to the address of the instruction
 > that was saved just before executing the called function.
 Too much run
-> time overhead.\
+> time overhead.
 > The C++ inline function provides an alternative.
 With inline keyword,
 > the compiler replaces the function call statement with the function
 > code itself (process called expansion) and then compiles the entire
 > code.
 Thus, with inline functions, the compiler does not have to jump
 > to another location to execute the function, and then jump back as the
 > code of the called function is already available to the calling
-> program.\
+> program.
 > With below pros, cons and performance analysis, you will be able to
 > understand the "why" for inline keyword\
 > **Pros** :-\
-> 1. It speeds up your program by avoiding function calling overhead.\
+> 1. It speeds up your program by avoiding function calling overhead.
 > 2. It save overhead of variables push/pop on the stack, when function
-> calling happens.\
+> calling happens.
-> 3. It save overhead of return call from a function.\
+> 3. It save overhead of return call from a function.
-> 4. It increases locality of reference by utilizing instruction cache.\
+> 4. It increases locality of reference by utilizing instruction cache.
 > 5. By marking it as inline, you can put a function definition in a
 > header file (i.e. it can be included in multiple compilation unit,
-> without the linker complaining)\
+> without the linker complaining)
 > \
 > **Cons **:-\
-> 1. It increases the executable size due to code expansion.\
+> 1. It increases the executable size due to code expansion.
 > 2. C++ inlining is resolved at compile time.
 Which means if you change
 > the code of the inline function, you will need to recompile all the
 > code using it to make sure it will be updated\
 > 3. When used in a header, it makes your header file larger with
-> information which users do not care.\
+> information which users do not care.
 > 4. As mentioned above it increases the executable size, which may
 > cause thrashing in memory.
 More number of page fault bringing down
-> your program performance.\
+> your program performance.
 > 5. Sometimes not useful for example in embedded system where large
-> executable size is not preferred at all due to memory constraints.\
+> executable size is not preferred at all due to memory constraints.
 > \
 > **When to use -**\
 > Function can be made as inline as per programmer need.
 Some useful
 > recommendation are mentioned below-\
-> 1. Use inline function when performance is needed.\
+> 1. Use inline function when performance is needed.
-> 2. Use inline function over macros.\
+> 2. Use inline function over macros.
 > 3. Prefer to use inline keyword outside the class with the function
-> definition to hide implementation details.\
+> definition to hide implementation details.
 > \
 > **Key Points -**\
 > 1. It's just a suggestion not compulsion.
 Compiler may or may not
 > inline the functions you marked as inline.
 It may also decide to
-> inline functions not marked as inline at compilation or linking time.\
+> inline functions not marked as inline at compilation or linking time.
 > 2. Inline works like a copy/paste controlled by the compiler, which is
 > quite different from a pre-processor macro: The macro will be forcibly
-> inlined, will pollute all the namespaces and code, won\'t be easy to
+> inlined, will pollute all the namespaces and code, won't be easy to
-> debug.\
+> debug.
 > 3. All the member function declared and defined within class are
 > Inline by default.
-So no need to define explicitly.\
+So no need to define explicitly.
 > 4. Virtual methods are not supposed to be inlinable.
 Still, sometimes,
 > when the compiler can know for sure the type of the object (i.e. the
 > object was declared and constructed inside the same function body),
 > even a virtual function will be inlined because the compiler knows
-> exactly the type of the object.\
+> exactly the type of the object.
 > 5. Template methods/functions are not always inlined (their presence
-> in an header will not make them automatically inline).\
+> in an header will not make them automatically inline).
 > 6. Most of the compiler would do in-lining for recursive functions but
-> some compiler provides \#pragmas-\
+> some compiler provides #pragmas-\
 > microsoft c++ compiler - inline_recursion(on) and once can also
-> control its limit with inline_depth.\
+> control its limit with inline_depth.
 > In gcc, you can also pass this in from the command-line with
-> \--max-inline-insns-recursive.
+> .-max-inline-insns-recursive.
 >
 > <http://www.cplusplus.com/articles/2LywvCM9/>